AnyFetch/anyfetch-provider.js/README.md

 This toolkit enables you to bridge a given service to the cluestr api by mounting a server receiving calls from both side (ie. the service and Cluestr).

+Use [Provider boilerplate](https://github.com/Papiel/provider-boilerplate) to generate a new project stub.

 ## Installation

 `npm install cluestr-provider`